 Tickets

-Kyoto’s public geisha performances are the best way to see the city’s iconic performing artists for a (comparatively) reasonable price.
-(And is much politer than chasing them through the streets).
-Other performances on the annual calendar include:
+Every spring and fall, Kyoto’s hanamachi (geisha districts) put on public dance performances.
+In our opinion, this is the best way to see the city’s iconic performing artists for a (comparatively) reasonable price.
+And is much politer than trying to photograph them on the street paparazzi-style.

-To learn more about geisha and their arts, as well as recommendations for additional events and experiences, check out our complete guide to seeing geisha, geiko and maiko in Kyoto.
+To learn more about geiko and maiko, as well as recommendations for additional events and experiences, check out our complete guide to seeing geisha in Kyoto.

 - 0.6 km from Kawaramachi Station Hankyu Kyoto Main Line (HK86)